Mount Serle: Surveying and mining

 At the same time as the pastoralists moved onto land in the northern Flinders, and particularly from the 1850s, prospectors and speculators came in hopes of finding valuable minerals.
 There were several finds in the area, in particular deposits of copper.

 On 26 September 1856 Benjamin Babbage led a small party from Mt Serle looking for gold.
 They found no gold, but did find an important source of permanent water, which he called Blanchewater.
 Charles Bonney also prospected in the area, and Mt Serle was used as a staging point for various explorers and surveyors, being the most northerly station at that time as well as the most isolated.

 In 1857, the area was explored and mapped by J. M. Painter (after whom Mount Painter was named), who was succeeded by Samuel Parry late that year.
 Both men worked for Deputy Surveyor-General G. W. Goyder, who also travelled to Mt Serle in that year.
 In 1859, Governor MacDonnell visited the property.

 In 1860, a weekly mail and passenger service operated between Mount Remarkable and Mount Serle, but in 1963 severe drought caused the closure of most of the mines in the Northern Flinders area, including Yudnamutana.
 The drought lasted for three years.

 In August 1884 Government Geologist Henry Yorke Lyell Brown visited Mt Serle and various mines in the area, spending some weeks collecting information to create a new geological map.
 Not long afterwards, some silver-containing galena was found, and more prospectors arrived to look for silver.
 Companies such as the Great Comstock Silver Mining Company and the Imperial Mint Silver Mining Company explored at Mount Serle, but the finds were disappointing.

 Several mines have been worked on the property over the years, such as Mount Burr Mine and Rose Hill Mine (also called Mount Rose).

 Today

 The station has been destocked, with the last of the non-native animals, feral goats, being eradicated over some years.
 Wildlife such as kangaroos, wallabies, emus, and other birds are abundant.
 The area is good for hiking, and there are maps that cover various routes.
-Guided walks are available with cultural guides such as Cliff Coulthard.
+Guided walks are available.

 The property is a Pastoral Unincorporated Area.